 Avacyn contains the active substance moxifloxacin hydrochloride, which belongs to a group of antibiotics called fluoroquinolones.

-It works by killing bacteria that cause infection, if it is caused by bacteria that are susceptible to moxifloxacin.
+Avacyn works by killing bacteria that cause infections.
+It is used in patients aged 18 years and above for treating the following bacterial infections when caused by bacteria against which moxifloxacin is active.

-Avacyn is used in adults for treating the following bacterial infections:
+Avacyn is used for treating the following bacterial infections, when usual antibiotics cannot be used or have not worked: